-Due to the great uncertainty surrounding the development and spread of the COVID-19 virus, worldwide and being no longer able to fall back on government and business travel insurance in the event of repatriation, decisions about internships and (graduation) research projects abroad are taken per semester by the Executive Board.
+Due to the great uncertainty about the development and spread of the COVID-19 virus, worldwide and no longer being able to fall back on government and business travel insurance for repatriation, decisions about internships, graduation and research projects abroad are made by the Executive Board.

-For more information on requirements on internships abroad, contact the internship coordinator (email@example.com).
+For more information about further conditions, please contact the internship coordinator (email@example.com).

 Enrolment for Minor Internship IO3820-15 and Master Internship ID5010 goes through MyTUDelft Osiris Case (see the white block below).
 Read the manual carefully before applying.

 After you have submitted your internship report and signed evaluation form (hardcopy and digital) you can schedule an appointment yourself (see this page) for the evaluation interview with the internship coordinator (for minor students: you can do this as soon as the internship teacher has assessed your internship) or know a date when the assessment will be known).

 The evaluation interview takes about half an hour, locations may change but you must report in advance to the internship office room C-4-260.